-28.12 Family 7.4.3 - 7.4.6 - Square, Diamond, and Octagon Loops line is seen, regardless of length, the No Line Between Figures downgrade does not apply.
+28.12 Family 7.4.3 - 7.4.6 - Square, Diamond, and Octagon Loops

-- 28.12.1 The normal criteria for horizontal lines, vertical lines, 45 degree lines, and radii apply. - 28.12.2 All lines (Interior and any final line) must be of equal length.
+28.12.1 The normal criteria for horizontal lines, vertical lines, 45 degree lines, and radii apply.

+28.12.2 All lines must be the same length as the first line.
 If they are not of equal length, deduct according to Variations in Line Length.

-Clarification: Grading Square and Octagon loops must continue until the final horizontal line is drawn equal to the length of the first line of the figure, or until the next figure starts.
-If any final
+Clarification: Square and Octagon loops end when the length of the final horizontal line equals the length of the first line or when the next figure starts, whichever occurs first.
+If any final line is seen, regardless of length, the No Line Between Figures downgrade does not apply.